esarks/SkylerThomas/grace-book-full/01-movement-1-swamp/chapter-02-but-then-i-prayed-full.md

 For me, it was the moment I realized I couldn't think my way out.
 I couldn't work my way out.
 I couldn't perform my way out.
 I'd tried everything in my toolkit, and nothing was working.
 The avalanche was descending, and I was frozen in place.

+Henri Nouwen, in *Life of the Beloved*, writes:

-Henri Nouwen writes: "The spiritual life is not a life before, after, or beyond our everyday existence.
+> "The spiritual life is not a life before, after, or beyond our everyday existence.
 No, the spiritual life can only be real when it is lived in the midst of the pains and joys of the here and now."

-The swamp isn't where God is absent—it's where we finally stop pretending we don't need God.
+This is the paradox of the swamp: it's not where God is absent—it's where we finally stop pretending we don't need God.
+Nouwen spent years teaching at Harvard, presenting polished lectures on spirituality.
+But it was only when he left academia to serve people with intellectual disabilities at L'Arche that he learned what he'd been teaching.
+In the mess, in the vulnerability, in the daily grind of caring for those the world deemed "broken," he discovered that God meets us not in our competence but in our need.
+The swamp isn't punishment—it's invitation.

 **2. Prayer as Surrender, Not Strategy**